YuliiaChudak/video-library-dashboard/README.md

 ## 🧪 Testing

+- **Jest** is used for backend and frontend tests.
-- **Jest & React Testing Library** are used for both backend and frontend tests.
+- **React Testing Library** is used for frontend component tests.
-- **Examples included:**
+- **Testing includes::**
-  - Video list fetching and mapping.
+  - Server action for fetching and mapping the videos list.
-  - Video creation and validation.
+  - Creating a video and validating input.
-- **Validation:**
-  - Zod schemas are tested for input validation.

 ---